 - 5.1.3 For the different sections of a pattern-such as SLEEVE, ARM, FRINGE, etc.-each section must be preceded and followed by a blank line, and be in 1-3. - 5.1.4 If the section title in print (SLEEVE, ARM, etc.) is on a separate line from the instructions that follow, begin the section title in cell 1 and continue the instructions on the same line as the title.
-Follow print for capitalization, or use the italics indicator if the section title is in bold.
+Follow print for capitalization and typeform.